sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

-- reg-id (index 32): The registration id is intended to uniquely identify a naming authority in a given scope (e.g. global, organization, vendor, customer, administrative domain, etc.) that is implied by the referenced naming authority.
+- reg-id (index 32): The registration id is intended to uniquely identify a naming authority in a given scope (e.g. global, organization, vendor, customer, administrative domain, etc.) for the referenced naming authority.
 The value of an registration ID MUST be a RFC 3986 URI.
 The scope SHOULD be the scope of an organization.
 In a given scope, the registration id MUST be used consistently.

 - role (index 33): The relationship(s) between this organization and this tag.
-The role of tag creator is required for every CoSWID tag.
-The role of an entity may include any role value, but the pre-defined roles include: "aggregator", "distributor", "licensor", "software-creator", and "tag-creator".
+The role of an entity MAY include any role value, but the pre-defined roles include: "aggregator", "distributor", "licensor", "software-creator", and "tag-creator".
 These pre-defined role index and text values are defined in {{indexed-entity-role}}.
 Use of index values instead of text for these pre-defined roles allows a CoSWID to be more concise.

+  An entity item MUST be provided with the role of "tag-creator" for every CoSWID tag.
+This indicates the organization that created the CoSWID tag.

 - thumbprint (index 34): The value of the thumbprint item provides an integer-based hash algorithm identifier (hash-alg-id) and a byte string value (hash-value) that contains the corresponding hash value (i.e. the thumbprint) of the signing entities certificate(s).
 If the hash-alg-id is not known, then the integer value "0" MUST be used.
 This ensures parity between the SWID tag specification {{SWID}}, which does not allow an algorithm to be identified for this field.
 See {{model-hash-entry}} for more details on the use of the hash-entry data structure.

-- extended-data (index 30): An open-ended collection of elements that can be used to attach arbitrary metadata to an entity item.
+- extended-data (index 30): An open-ended collection of items that can be used to attach arbitrary metadata to an entity item.

 ## The link Object   {#model-link}